 A vitamin C supplement isn’t necessary if your kids are eating a balanced diet.
 Vitamin C, along with vitamins A and D, can be toxic when given in high doses, so you need to know how much is too much with this supplement.

-C rich foods that toddler might like include:
+Vitamin C-rich foods that toddler might like include:

 - Citrus fruits and juices